 Some research shows that music can help improve memory and focus while studying.
 It has to be the right blend of music to help a child focus on their studying.
 Music that is too boring or loud and obnoxious may not necessarily help a child focus, but music that is more unpredictable with the right mix of rhythm and sound can help regain this focus and improve memory.

 Studying in silence is not always the solution for kids, but rather, using music to help focus the other distractions and attention can strongly improve the attention and focus on what is being studied.
 The volume should also be played reasonably, not too loud or too soft.
-Having your child choose their favorite music can also be more beneficial to helping them study and focus.
+Having your child choose their favorite music can also be more beneficial in helping them study and focus.

 Feeling That Connection With Others